pixelwave/Wake-On-ESP32/README.md

 ![lineup_HD](https://github.com/pixelwave/Wake-On-ESP32/assets/19491804/33a46f0b-b632-4d54-8717-afaebc8437ef)

-You choose between a 5 or 10 port enclosure.
+You choose between a 5 (Standard) or 10 (PRO) port enclosure.
 WiFi connection or Ethernet (POE).
 Total Power Consumption is below 1 Watt.

 The ESP32 controller is flashed with ESPHome and integrated into my Home Assistant setup for further automation and remote control: